songz/cordova-plugin-opentok/README.md

 Weave video chat into your web (and now mobile!) application.

 ## Using Cordova CLI
-Make sure You have Cordova 3.4.0 Installed.
-If you haven't, view [Cordova instructions](http://cordova.apache.org/docs/en/3.4.0/guide_cli_index.md.html) Page.
+Make sure You have Cordova 3.5.0 Installed.
+If you haven't, view [Cordova instructions](http://cordova.apache.org/docs/en/3.5.0/guide_cli_index.md.html) Page.
-**DO NOT update** to Cordova 3.4.1 ([released April 9](https://cordova.apache.org/#news) ).
-There is an arm64 requirement that breaks OpenTok SDK.
 [Bug filed](https://issues.apache.org/jira/browse/CB-6500) against Cordova.

 Clone this repo to get the source code for OpenTok's Cordova plugin